 In EU/EEA, the ECDC founded network I-MOVE (Influenza - Monitoring Vaccine Effectiveness) is responsible for measuring the vaccine effectiveness.

-The studies provide results for inactivated influenza vaccines overall with no possibility to distinguish between different vaccine products.
+The studies provide country-specific and pooled effectiveness results for influenza vaccines authorised and used in EU/EEA Member States.
 The results are presented by age group and by different influenza vaccine strain.
 Since the influenza season 2012/13 results from observational studies assessing LAIV (Live attenuated influenza vaccine) used in children are available.